jankazil/hrrr-data/README.md

 - **`tools.py`**: Utilities for working with HRRR data in GRIB2 and netCDF formats, including:
   - Listing variables in GRIB2 files (`pygrib`)
   - Converting GRIB2 files to netCDF using `ncl_convert2nc`
-  - Extracting selected variables from netCDF files using `xarray`
+  - Extracting pre-defined variables from netCDF files using `xarray`
   - Retrieving the metadata for a HRRR file in S3

 - **`plotting`**: Utilities for plotting HRRR data.